Buddha means “Awakened One” or “Enlightened One”

-Born as Siddhartha Gautama, in a Kingdom full of luxury and wealth, he had an easy life.
+Buddha was born as Siddhartha Gautama in a Kingdom full of luxury and wealth.
+He had an easy life.
 But Buddha was moved by suffering in the outside world.

-It is believed that Buddha found enlightenment while meditating under a Bodhi tree.
-He went on to become one of the greatest spiritual teachers.
+By all accounts, Buddha found enlightenment while meditating under a Bodhi tree.
+He went on to become one of the great spiritual teachers.

-Here are 3 Inspiring short stories of Gautama Buddha to help you make a better person in life.
+Here are three inspiring short stories of Gautama Buddha to help you make a better person in your life.

 #1.
 Short Stories on Buddha – Forgiveness of Buddha